 Deer cart vs. sled

-Deer carts and sleds are both used for transporting deer.
-However, there are two reasons why a sled, like this one, should be used over a game cart.
+Deer carts and sleds are both useful for transporting deer.
+However, here are two reasons why a Jet Sled should be used over a game cart:

-With that being said, I highly recommend using a game cart instead of a sled unless the hunter meets one of these two reasons.
+With that being said, I highly recommend using a game cart over a sled of a sled unless the hunter situation meets one of those two reasons.